 Prior to your extraction, Dr. Rink will administer local anesthesia.
-If you are anxious about the procedure, or if you are having more than one tooth removed, we can provide additional sedation.
+If you are anxious about the procedure, or if you are having more than one tooth removed, we can provide additional sedation, including nitrous oxide.
 Dr. Rink will discuss your options at your initial consultation, helping you choose the one that is most suitable for you.
 Typically, extraction is a simple process.
 Dr. Rink will gently rock the tooth back and forth to loosen it.
 Then he can easily lift it from the socket with minimal impact to the surrounding tissues.
 In some cases, extraction may require a few extra steps.
 For example, if your tooth is very large, Dr. Rink may need to extract it in several pieces.
 Fortunately, even in these more complex scenarios, your treatment will involve very little discomfort if any, thanks to Dr. Rink’s skill and meticulous approach.

 Following dental extraction, it is normal to experience some sensitivity and inflammation.
 You can ease any discomfort by eating a soft diet and taking mild over-the-counter pain medications.
 You should also get plenty of rest for the first 24 hours, and you should rinse your mouth with a saline solution or a mouthwash provided by our office.
 Finally, be extra careful when brushing your teeth.
 You can begin to add foods back into your diet as discomfort fades.
 Dr. Rink will also offer specific guidelines for your recovery.